 - In a medium saucepan over low heat, whisk together sweet potato puree, coconut milk, maple syrup, vanilla extract, cinnamon, nutmeg, tapioca flour and agar powder.
 Cook stirring continuously until mixture starts to bubble around the edges, thicken and becomes slightly glossy (about 3 minutes).
 Remove from heat and whisk in coconut oil.

-- Remove tart shell from oven and pour in filling.
+- Remove tart shell from oven and pour in filling (you may have extra filling, if so don't overfill the crust and just bake the remaining filling separately in a small ramekin as a cook's treat).
 Top with pecan praline around the edges and return to oven for another 15 minutes.

 - Set on a wire rack to cool completely and refrigerate overnight or for at least 4 hours to set before serving.